sabrinasettle/Matcha/README.md

 ## UI

-* I am by not by any means a UI designer but I do have a inexhaustiable curiouty about UI for applications and its design
+* I am by not by any means a UI designer but I do have a inexhaustiable curiousty about UI for applications and design

 * I used the gems 'animate.css-rails' and 'jquery-ui-rails' for UI elements along with creating my own layouts